-3.1 Parents and carers have been consulted on the school policy via a parent survey and subsequent parent focus group and their views have been considered.
-They will be informed about the policy through a letter on School Synergy and the school website and hardcopies will be made available on request.
+3.1 Parents and carers will be consulted on the school RSHE curriculum via a parent survey and subsequent parent focus group and their views will be considered.
+Parents will be informed about the policy through a letter on School Synergy and the school website and hardcopies will be made available on request.
+Translations may also be made available on request.